tgirke/rcf/index.md

         * Affordable annual subscription fee for CPU access (no extra charge on CPU usage)
         * Rental options for data storage
-        * Ownership options for computer nodes and disk storage
+        * Ownership options for both computer nodes and data storage

 * Software